 How can the church address the orphan crisis in America?
 Brent Leatherwood hosts a panel discussion on creating an adoption culture with Herbie Newell, Emily Chapman Richards, Chelsea Sobolik, and Tony Merida at Evangelicals for Life 2019.

-Brent Leatherwood serves as Vice President of External Affairs and Chief of Staff for the ERLC.
-Before coming to the ERLC, he served as the executive director of the Tennessee Republican Party from December 2012 to December 2016, where he managed the organization’s campaign apparatus at the federal, state and local levels.
-He … Read More
+Brent Leatherwood currently serves as Acting President of the ERLC, as well as Vice President of External Affairs and Chief of Staff.
+Before coming to the ERLC, he served as the executive director of the Tennessee Republican Party from December 2012 to December 2016, where he managed the organization’s campaign apparatus at … Read More

 Chelsea Patterson Sobolik

-Chelsea Patterson Sobolik serves as a Policy Director in the Washington, D.C. office of the ERLC.
-Previously, she worked in the U.S. House of Representatives on pro-life policies, domestic and international religious freedom, adoption, and foster care issues.
-Chelsea is the author of Longing for Motherhood - Holding onto Hope … Read More
+Chelsea Patterson Sobolik serves as the Director of Public Policy with the Ethics and Religious Liberty Commission in the Washington, D.C. office.
+Previously, she worked on Capitol Hill on pro-life policies, domestic and international religious freedom, adoption, and foster care issues.
+Chelsea has been published at the Wall Street Journal, … Read More

 Emily Chapman Richards